Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Quest for Timber

 You know, when I first started out in woodworking, I thought finding timber would be a piece of cake.
 I mean, how hard could it be?
-Just walk into a store, grab some wood, and start , right?
+Just walk into a store, grab some wood, and start building, right?
 Well, let me tell you, it wasn’t nearly as simple as I’d imagined.
 There was plenty of head-scratching, a few almost-tears, and a couple of late-night Google searches that left me more confused than ever.

-I still remember the scent of freshly cut cedar wafting through the air at the local .
+I still remember the scent of freshly cut cedar wafting through the air at the local yard.
 Just the thought of it makes my heart race a little.
 There’s something about that earthy smell that gets my creative juices flowing.
 But man, oh man, did I learn the hard way about buying timber.

 The Great Plywood Debacle